Breno-do-val/breno-do-val/README.md

 ![ViewCount](https://views.whatilearened.today/views/github/breno-do-val/breno-do-val.svg?cache=remove)

 ### Hi there 👋 I'm Breno Ribeiro do Val
-Software developer passionate about technologies, looking to expand my experience in Kotlin, Java, Javascrit and its frameworks.
+> Software developer passionate about technologies, looking to expand my experience in Kotlin, Java, Javascrit and its frameworks.
+Background in Customer Support, I have travelled all over the world for Broadcasting equipment's commissioning, training and troubleshooting.

 <!--
 **Breno-do-val/breno-do-val** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.